What Happened and What's Going On: Production

-David Morrissey (The Governor) (left), Emily Kinney (Beth Greene) (center), and Lawrence Gilliard Jr. (Bob Stookey) (right) they make their last appearances in this episode reappearing briefly during Tyreese's hallucinations.
+David Morrissey (The Governor) (left), Emily Kinney (Beth Greene) (center), and Lawrence Gilliard Jr. (Bob Stookey) (right) reprise their respective roles as Tyreese's hallucinations.

 "What Happened and What's Going On" was written by executive producer and showrunner Gimple and directed by executive producer and special make-up effects supervisor Nicotero.
 The episode features several guest appearances by actors whose characters were killed off in previous episodes, including Kinney as Beth, Gilliard Jr. as Bob, Morrissey as The Governor, Sharbino as Lizzie, Kenedy as Mika, and Coy as Martin.
 Lincoln, in his natural accent, provided the voice of the radio broadcaster.

 This episode marks Chad L. Coleman's final appearance as a series regular, as Tyreese was killed off in the episode.
 On the decision to kill Tyreese, Gimple explained:

 "There is never a right time; this was the time the story seemed to dictate.
 Not just for this episode but for the story moving forward.
 The cumulative effect of the last eight episodes and then this ninth episode, moving into next few, it's all a cumulative effect of who these people are and the circumstances they eventually find themselves in.
 It's weird to say, "This was the time" because it's such a painful thing.
 It just seemed to be what the story dictated."

 The episode features a homage to the comic book series as Noah's community of 20 people is known as "Shirewilt Estates".
 The name comes from the prominent location, "Wiltshire Estates" in "Miles Behind Us".